mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Saturday, 14 June 2025
+## On Sunday, 15 June 2025

-- The average temperature today is 13.32˚C,
+- The average temperature today is 13.19˚C,
-- With highs of 13.62˚C and lows of 13.15˚C,
+- With highs of 13.31˚C and lows of 12.14˚C,
-- It may feel like 12.95˚C with clear sky
+- It may feel like 12.76˚C with few clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 86%
+- The pressure is 1019hPa and humidity is 84%
 - The sun will rise at 03:48 and set at 20:29

 <!-- weather_marker ends -->